okinp/liquid-wiki/Introduction-to-Drops.md

 # Liquid Drops

 Drops let you provide the user with custom functionality.
-They're very much like a standard Ruby class, but have all un-needed and potentialy dangerous methods removed.
-From the user's perspective a drop acts very much like a Hash, thought methods are accessed with dot-notation aswell as element selection.
+They are very much like a standard Ruby class, but have all unused and potentially dangerous methods removed.
+From the user's perspective a drop acts very much like a Hash, though methods are accessed with dot-notation as well as element selection.
 A drop method cannot be invoked with arguments.
-Drops are called just-in-time thus allowing you to lazily load objects.
+Drops are called just-in-time, thus allowing you to lazily load objects.

 ## Standard drop methods:

 before_method(method):

-Called once for every invokation, even if the destination method doesn't exist.
+Called once for every invocation, even if the destination method doesn't exist.
 Can be used to provide dynamically named methods.

 Example: